 RUSSELL JACOWAY: The head football coach and athletic director at Sand Rock High School from 1983-2014, Jacoway began his coaching career in 1978 as an assistant coach at Early County High School in Blakely, Ga., where he remained for four years.
 He then moved to Smiths Station as an assistant coach for three.

 The football stadium at Sand Rock was named in his honor in 1999.
-A book chronicling his 1985 championship was published in 2010, and he was inducted into the Cherokee County Sports Hall of fame in 2014.
+A book chronicling Sand Rock’s 1985 championship, Fire on the Mountain, was published in 2010, and he was inducted into the Cherokee County Sports Hall of fame in 2014.
 He coached in the North-South All-Star Game in 2002 and was named Coach of the Year by the Alabama Sportswriters Association in 1985 and 1997.